kubeslice-ent/kubetally-installer/README.md

   kubeconfig: ""  # Path to the kubeconfig file specific to the controller
   kubecontext: ""  # Kubecontext specific to the controller; if empty, uses the global context
   namespace: "kubeslice-controller"  # Kubernetes namespace where the controller will be installed
-  release: "kubetally-controller"  # Helm release name for the controller
+  release: "kt-controller"  # Helm release name for the controller
   chart: "kubetally-controller"  # Helm chart name for the controller
   inline_values:  # Inline Helm values for the controller chart
     global:
       imageRegistry: docker.io/aveshasystems
       kubeTally:
-        # Enable or disable KubeTally
         enabled: true
         postgresSecretName: kubetally-db-credentials   # Default value, secret name can be overridden
-        # Ensure to configure the mandatory PostgreSQL database settings when 'kubetally enable' is true.
-        postgresAddr: ""                         # Optional, can be specified here or retrieved from the secret
+        postgresAddr:                     # Optional, can be specified here or retrieved from the secret
         postgresPort:                           # Optional, can be specified here or retrieved from the secret
-        postgresUser: ""                         # Optional, can be specified here or retrieved from the secret
+        postgresUser:                       # Optional, can be specified here or retrieved from the secret
-        postgresPassword: ""                     # Optional, can be specified here or retrieved from the secret
+        postgresPassword:                    # Optional, can be specified here or retrieved from the secret
-        postgresDB: ""                           # Optional, can be specified here or retrieved from the secret
+        postgresDB:                         # Optional, can be specified here or retrieved from the secret
         postgresSslmode: require
     kubeslice:
       controller: